What are Wisconsin Public Records, and How are They Created?

 Wisconsin Arrest Records

-Anyone can easily look up Wisconsin arrest records by using the The Wisconsin Department of Justice online criminal records check system.
+Anyone can easily look up Wisconsin arrest records by using The Wisconsin Department of Justice online criminal records check system.
 They offer criminal history, including arrests, arrest charges, prosecution, court findings, sentences, and state correctional system admissions and releases.
 You can also check the court's online portal and the Department of Corrections for information regarding arrests in Wisconsin.

 Some different types of arrests records in Wisconsin are: